Part 1: Deep Dive - Spark Window Functions

 For the fourth element (4), we add the previous element (3) to it, resulting in a sum of 7.

-For the fifth element (5), we add the previous element (4) to it, resulting in a sum of 9.
+For the fifth element (5), we add the previous element (4) to it, resulting in a sum of 9.The resulting sum using the window function frame is [1, 3, 5, 7, 9].

 In this series, we will dive deeper into the internal working of Apache Spark window functions.
-We will study the implementation and codebase of the Apache Spark's window function using a test code.
+We will study the implementation and code base of the Apache Spark's window function using a test code.
 This series presumes that you have some understanding of Apache Spark concepts like DataFrames, RDDs, Query Plan.
 If not, the Apache Spark documentation is a great source to learn some of these concepts.

 Rank Window Function